blown34/vibesensor/README.md

 There are a ton of Youtube videos on this subject.

 The project was originally for an eBike alarm.
-The output of the Attiny (via a Chinese relay module) would electrically close ("press") the dedicated alarm button on a hacked cheap handheld amateur radio (Baofeng UV-5R).
-The radio would then broadcast the alarm signal to me via amateur radiowaves to another handheld radio on the same frequency that i carried.
+The output of the Attiny (via a Chinese relay module) would electrically close ("press") the dedicated alarm button on a hacked cheap handheld amateur radio (Baofeng UV-5R). (see video here: https://www.youtube.com/watch?v=K3lNiC3RexI&t=17s) The radio would then broadcast the alarm signal to me via amateur radiowaves to another handheld radio on the same frequency that i carried.
 It worked perfectly.
 You couldn't even touch the bike without the alarm going off, let alone try and steal it.
 The source code example, with its strange delays, is based on this specific application.
 Your needs, obviously, may differ.

 For the NOOBS, the circuit worked perfectly for me, so hopefully I made no errors in my schematic (created 6 months later).
 I did check it several times.
 But if I made an error, I will try to eventually correct.
 You can leave me a comment on the initial video here: https://www.youtube.com/watch?v=PuCPrqZChKc
-or on the DEMO video here: https://www.youtube.com/watch?v=Uo7RD28HdAY&t=22s HOWEVER, please keep in mind that I don't check that youtube account very often so STOP, BREATHE, DON'T PANIC, use your brain, break the problem down into simple parts, and test one stage at a time from the beginning.
+or on the final DEMO video here: https://www.youtube.com/watch?v=Uo7RD28HdAY&t=22s HOWEVER, please keep in mind that I don't check that youtube account very often so STOP, BREATHE, DON'T PANIC, use your brain, break the problem down into simple parts, and test one stage at a time from the beginning.
 Voltages, connections, etc...
 If you're not getting any flashes out of the LED on the output of the 741, then you might as well disconnect